arangodb/docs/3.8/aql/fundamentals-data-types.md

 00
 ```

+Since ArangoDB 3.8, numeric integer literals can also be expressed as binary (base 2)
+or hexadecimal (base 16) number literals.

+The prefix for binary integer literals is `0b`, e.g. `0b10101110`.
+The prefix for hexadecimal integer literals i `0x`, e.g. `0xabcdef02`.

+Binary and hexadecimal integer literals can only be used for unsigned integers.
+The maximum supported value for binary and hexadecimal numeric literals is `(2 ^ 32) - 1`,
+i.e. `0xffffffff` (hexadecimal) or `0b11111111111111111111111111111111` (binary).

-All numeric values are treated as 64-bit double-precision values internally.
+All numeric values are treated as 64-bit signed integer or 64-bit double-precision
-The internal format used is IEEE 754.
+floating point values internally.
+The internal floating-point format used is IEEE 754.

 ### String literals